-When you receive a positive pregnancy test, our nurse will ask you a few medical questions to determine if you are eligible for a free ultrasound.
+We offer free ultrasounds to established clients who qualify.
+At your pregnancy test visit our nurse will ask you a few medical questions to determine if you are eligible for a free ultrasound.
 Through high-frequency sound waves, an ultrasound is able to create images of the inside of the uterus.
 By using a gel or lubricant to reduce static, our ultrasound technician will be able to provide a clear picture of the uterus.

 When a fertilized egg implants in an area outside of the uterus — for example, the fallopian tubes — that is called an ectopic pregnancy.
 Unfortunately, ectopic pregnancies can be a life-threatening situation for the mother, as the developing fetus can damage organs and cause significant blood loss.
 While ectopic pregnancies are rare, it is nevertheless important to have an ultrasound performed so it can be caught early.